 Research in our lab focuses on genetic variation and plasticity.
 We try to identify molecular pathways underlying phenotypic differences among genotypes, particularly differences in how each genotype reacts to dynamic environments.
-Our goals are to improve predictions of crop performance, learn about forces that shape the evolutionary histories of natural populations, and identify critical systems that limit plant responses to climate change.
+Our goals are to improve crop performance predictions, learn about forces that shape the evolutionary histories of natural populations, and identify critical systems that limit plant responses to climate change.

-We approach these goals with a variety of tools, including statistics, quantitative genetics, gene network and ecophysiological models, bioinformatics, and lab experiments.
-Most of our projects use gene expression analysis to probe molecular variation involved in particular gene networks, and try to link gene expression traits to variation in development or physiology.
+We approach these goals with various tools, including statistics, quantitative genetics, gene network and ecophysiological models, bioinformatics, and lab experiments.
+Most of our projects use gene expression analysis to probe molecular variation involved in particular gene networks and try to link gene expression traits to variation in development or physiology.

 Here is an overview of our current work: